Sydney Freeland

-Sydney Freeland (born October 10, 1980) is a Navajo filmmaker.
-She wrote and directed the short film Hoverboard (2012) and the film Drunktown's Finest (2014), which garnered numerous acclaims after premiering at the Sundance Film Festival.
-Her second film, Deidra and Laney Rob a Train debuted at Sundance and was released on Netflix in 2017.
+Sydney Freeland (born October 29, 1980) is a Native American filmmaker.
+She is a citizen of the Navajo Nation.

+She wrote and directed the film Drunktown's Finest (2014), which garnered numerous acclaims after premiering at the Sundance Film Festival.
+Her second film, Deidra & Laney Rob a Train, debuted at Sundance and was released on Netflix in 2017; her third, Rez Ball, released in 2024.

 Early life

-Freeland was born in Gallup, New Mexico, United States in 1980 to a Navajo father and a Scottish mother, and she was raised on a Navajo reservation.
-Freeland attended Academy of Art University in San Francisco.
-She is a 2004 Fulbright scholar, focusing her scholarship on a field study of indigenous peoples in Ecuador.
-She has a Master of Fine Arts in film, and a Bachelor of Fine Arts in computer animation.
-Freeland is a 2007 Disney Scholarship recipient and a 2008 Disney Fellowship semifinalist.
+Freeland was born in Gallup, New Mexico, in 1980 to a Navajo father and a Scottish mother, and she was raised on a Navajo Reservation.
+Freeland attended Academy of Art University in San Francisco and earned a Bachelor of Fine Arts in computer animation and a Master of Fine Arts in film.
+She is a 2004 Fulbright scholar, who focused her scholarship on a field study of Indigenous peoples in Ecuador.
+Freeland received a 2007 Disney Scholarship and was a 2008 Disney Fellowship semifinalist.
 Freeland is also a 2009 Sundance Institute Native Lab fellow.